greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 [laughter]

-**MS** — It’s also kind of poetry, I think.
-Also there is an algorithm who generates random prices, as you can see.
+**MS** — It’s a form of poetry, I think.
+There is an algorithm that generates random prices, as you can see.
 The name of the publisher is Icon Group International.

 The last time I looked, I found that he has produced quite a number of books.
 He has been patient, and Amazon hasn’t been kicking him out, unlike you.
 So, they consider this to be “good enough” content.

 ![Search results for "Icon Group International"](../content/img/black-holes-p24-icon-group.png)

 This is how I personally came across that phenomenon: I was looking for documentation about the great conceptual art group **The KLF / K Foundation**.
-I saw that book and I was very surprised by the cover, because they are famous for having burnt one million british pounds in the 90s.
-Here, the banknote which is on the cover is not a pound note, but a dollar bill.
+I saw that book [on screen: *K Foundation Burn a Million Quid*] and I was surprised by the cover, because they are famous for having burnt one million *british pounds* in the 90s.
+Here, the banknote on the cover is not a pound note, but a dollar bill.

 ![K Foundation Burn A Million Quid, Alphascript Publishing, 2009](../content/img/black-holes-p25-KLF.png)

-There is something very wrong… and actually upon further inspection, this book is a compilation and aggregation of Wikipedia articles by a publisher named **Alphascript Publishing**.
-I thought that was a really great sounding name, so I researched further.
-I saw that I had at that time a small number of 17,000 books…
+There was something very wrong… and actually upon further inspection, this book is a compilation and aggregation of Wikipedia articles by an imprint named **Alphascript Publishing**.
+I thought that was a really lovely name, so I researched further.
+I saw that they had at that time a small number of 17,000 books…

 [laughter]

-**MS** — …Which covered a very wide range of topics.
+**MS** — …Which covered a very wide array of topics.
 After some time, this caught the attention of the Wikipedia community and big debates and emotions arose, wars erupted.
 This is a brilliant example, “History of Georgia (Country)”.
 You can guess what the photograph is.
-It’s Atlanta, so not in the country of Georgia.
+It’s Atlanta, not Tbilisi.

 ![History of Georgia (Country), Alphascript Publishing.](../content/img/black-holes-p29-georgia.png)

 **MS** — Those books have been spreading through all those online distribution channels. [on screen: *Modul8*, by Betascript Publishing, at Barnes & Noble] This is a Wikipedia article that I co-wrote, about some video software.
 And sometimes on the way, passing from one platform to the other, they lose some metadata. [on screen: *Novels By Jerry Pournelle*, at AbeBooks.com] Here, the cover has been lost and it becomes harder and harder to identify, if it’s a serious work of research or documentation, or not.

-On Wikipedia, some people have been really passionate about that, have done tons of research.
-They made a table of all the alternate publisher names that Alphascript Group has been publishing under.
+On Wikipedia, some people have been really passionate about that, have done very deep research.
+They made a table of all the alternate imprints that Alphascript Group has been publishing under.

 ![Table of alternate publisher names](../content/img/black-holes-p34-publisher-names.png)

-In order not to be kicked out by Amazon like you, they generated imprint names and they generated editor names.
+In order not to be kicked out by Amazon, they generated random imprint names and fake editor names.

 **TraumaWien** — Can I add something?